jasonjayoo/The-Work-Day-Planner/README.md

 <br>

 1. In my original approach I created my own stylizations for the labels(s), input(s), and button(s).
-However, in lue of the refactoring where the premade template was utilized the css in essence remained unchanged from what was given to us originally.
+However, in lue of the refactoring where the premade template was utilized, the css in essence remained unchanged from what was given to us originally.
 Understandably, the assignment's purpose is to hone our programming abilities and not styling.
 Therefore, I had no qualms with returning to the premade template.
 <br>
 2. Media Queries were added to the original work but was not necessary when using the bootstrap premades.
-Which made any adjustments to smaller screens moot.
+Which made any adjustments to smaller screens unnecessary.

 <br>
 <br>